 Float fishing for Salmon

-This technique, while more associated with the rivers or even off of a beach or pier on the Puget Sound for Kings / Silvers, is also something which can be used from a boat to target Chum in particular within the Sound.
-Usually, this involves rigging whole anchovies under a float and working it really slowly in estuaries and places where Chum will school in massive numbers before they head up stream to spawn.
+This technique, while more associated with the rivers or even off of a beach or pier on the Puget Sound for Kings/Silvers, is also something that can be used from a boat to target Chum in particular within the Sound.
+Usually, this involves rigging whole anchovies under a float and working it really slowly in estuaries and places where Chum will school in massive numbers before they head upstream to spawn.

-There are five primary species of Pacific Salmon in the Puget Sound.
+There are five species of Pacific Salmon found within the Puget Sound:

 - King or Chinook Salmon